tom-draper/log-analyzer/README.md

 [2007-09-27 11:02:51.611 ADT] 192.168.2.10:ossecdb LOG:  statement: INSERT INTO alert(id,server_id,rule_id,timestamp,location_id,src_ip) VALUES ('3577', '1', '50503','1190916566', '140', '0')
 ```

 In `config.json`, build the patterns featured in your log files using a set of token values.
-These tokens will be grouped and targeted for extraction from the log file.
+These tokens can have any identifying name, and will be grouped and targeted for extraction from the log file.

-`patterns`: a list of string patterns found in your log file(s)
+`patterns`: a list of string patterns found in your log file
 `tokens`: all unique tokens used in your patterns.
 These describe which values are important within your patterns and create targets for extraction

 ```json